When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift: Methods

 To quantify how much classifier performance depends on dataset-specific features, we introduce the \textbf{\lodo{} coefficient retention} metric.
 For each feature $j$, let $w_j$ be its coefficient in the full classifier and $w_j^{(-i)}$ its coefficient when dataset $D_i$ is held out.
 The retention for feature $j$ is:

 Features with $r_j \approx 1$ are stable across dataset holdouts and likely capture genuine attack patterns.
-Features with $r_j \ll 1$ or $r_j < 0$ (sign flip) are \emph{dataset shortcuts}-their predictive value depends on specific datasets being present in training.
-We identify two types of shortcuts: \begin{itemize}[nosep,leftmargin=*] \item Pure dataset shortcuts: Features that directly predict dataset identity (e.g., email formatting for Enron, code patterns for specific injection datasets). \item Context-dependent shortcuts: Features that fire across datasets but derive class signal from specific dataset compositions (e.g., a feature active on both malicious and benign samples, but whose class correlation depends on which datasets are included). \end{itemize} To validate this analysis, we train a separate \emph{dataset classifier} that predicts which dataset a sample belongs to.
-High accuracy indicates datasets are easily distinguishable in feature space, enabling shortcut exploitation.
+Features with $r_j \ll 1$ or $r_j < 0$ (sign flip) are \emph{dataset shortcuts} — their predictive value depends on specific datasets being present in training.
+Features with $|w_j| < 10^{-8}$ are excluded from retention analysis, and $r_j$ is clipped to $[0, 2]$ for numerical stability.
+We identify two types: \begin{itemize}[nosep,leftmargin=*] \item \textbf{Pure dataset shortcuts}: features that directly predict dataset identity (e.g., email formatting for Enron, code patterns for specific injection datasets). \item \textbf{Context-dependent shortcuts}: features that fire across datasets but derive class signal from specific dataset compositions (e.g., a feature active on both malicious and benign samples, but whose class correlation depends on which datasets are included). \end{itemize}

+To validate this analysis, we train a separate \emph{dataset classifier} that predicts which dataset a sample belongs to from activations alone.
+High accuracy indicates that datasets are easily distinguishable in feature space, enabling shortcut exploitation.